 ONE’s services are available to all veterans of the Defence Forces and we also facilitate homeless veterans from other countries living in Ireland from time to time.
-ONE currently provides accommodation (board and lodging) for approximately 54 veterans, who otherwise would be homeless, in its three residential homes in Athlone, Dublin and Letterkenny.
-ONE has created a nationwide network of Veteran’s Support Centres and is developing a 5-bedroom hostel in Cobh to address the increasing challenge of homeless veterans.
-This will be followed by a 6-bedroom facility in Cork City leading to the availability of 60 single rooms for homeless veterans.
+ONE currently provides accommodation (board and lodging) for approximately 54 veterans, who otherwise would be homeless, in its four residential homes in Cobh, Athlone, Dublin and Letterkenny.
+ONE has created a nationwide network of Veteran’s Support Centres and is developing a 6-bedroom facility in Cork City leading to the availability of 60 single rooms for homeless veterans.

 VETERANS’ SUPPORT CENTRES

-The provision of accommodation and sustenance for homeless veterans is achieved through our hostels as follows:
+The provision of accommodation and sustenance for homeless veterans is achieved through our homes as follows:

-- Brú na bhFiann, our Dublin Hostel, is located in Smithfield and has facilities for 35 veterans.
-The House Manager may be contacted on 01-4850666.
+- Brú na bhFiann, our Dublin Home, is located in Smithfield and has facilities for 35 veterans.
+The House Managers Richard/Sinead may be contacted on 01 485 0600.

-- Brú na Farraige, our County Cork Hostel which will open in 2021, is located in Cobh and will have facilities for 5 veterans.
+- Brú na Farraige, our County Cork Home which opened in October 2021, is located in Cobh and has facilities for 5 veterans.
+The House Manager John may be contacted on 083 088 2933.

-- Brú uí Choileáin, our Cork City Hostel is being planned and will have facilities for 6 veterans.
+- Brú uí Choileáin, our Cork City Home is being planned and will have facilities for 6 veterans.

-Donations to the ONE Development Fund are used to develop our hostel network.
+Donations to the ONE Development Fund are used to develop our Home network.

 Our residents contribute on a means basis towards their keep which includes all of the facilities that one would expect in a normal home.
 Most of our residents have had extensive service in the Defence Forces; serving with distinction both at home and in various overseas missions with the United Nations.
 However, for one reason or another they now find themselves homeless and in need.